nivlab/opendata/source/_posts/palminteri2017.md

 - confirmation bias
 ---

-Data from N=40 participants who completed a 2-arm bandit task with and without counterfactual feedback.
+Data from a study in which N=40 participants completed a 2-arm bandit task with and without counterfactual feedback.